2020 Pacific hurricane season: Tropical Depression One-E

 A disturbance developed within the Intertropical Convergence Zone (ITCZ) on April 17, aided by the passage of a convectively-coupled kelvin wave (CCKW) – an eastward-propagating area of enhanced thunderstorm activity near the equator.
-The disturbance moved westward within the ITCZ over the next several days, and after developing a well-defined center and organized convection, it was designated as Tropical Depression One-E at 06:00 UTC on April 25 about 805 mi southwest of Baja California Sur, becoming the earliest tropical cyclone on record in the East Pacific basin.
+The disturbance moved westward within the ITCZ over the next several days, and after developing a well-defined center and organized convection, it was designated as Tropical Depression One-E at 06:00 UTC on April 25 about 805 mi southwest of Baja California Sur.
 Moving northwestward, the depression retained organized deep convection until shortly after 00:00 UTC the next day.
 Dry air and westerly wind shear caused the depression to weaken and degenerate to a remnant low by 12:00 UTC.
 The remnant low turned west and opened up into a trough at 18:00 UTC on April 27.

 Tropical Storm Amanda

-The combination of an upper-level low over northeastern Mexico and a passing CCKW over the East Pacific caused an area of low pressure to form south of Guatemala and El Salvador on May 27.
+The combination of an upper level low over northeastern Mexico and a passing CCKW over the East Pacific caused an area of low pressure to form south of Guatemala and El Salvador on May 27.
 Two days later, the system interacted with a tropical wave that first originated from Africa on May 18.
 The conglomeration of these features led to the formation of a tropical depression around 18:00 UTC on May 30; it was positioned about 115 mi south of Puerto San José, Escuintla.
 Moving northeastward around the periphery of a large cyclonic gyre over northern Central America, the compact depression continued to organize, strengthening into Tropical Storm Amanda at 06:00 UTC the next day.
 About four hours later, Amanda made landfall at peak intensity near Las Lisas, Santa Rosa.
 Amanda rapidly degenerated as it moved inland, with its center dissipating around 18:00 UTC.
 The remnants of the system moved northward into the Bay of Campeche and redeveloped into the Atlantic's Tropical Storm Cristobal.

 In El Salvador, torrential rainfall caused significant damage along coastal cities in the country as rivers overflowed and swept away buildings.
 Amanda killed 14 people in El Salvador, of which at least six died due to flash flooding, and one died from a collapsed home.
 More than 900 homes were damaged across the country and 1,200 families were evacuated to 51 shelters across La Libertad, San Salvador, Sonsonate, and San Vicente.
 In the capital, San Salvador, 50 houses were destroyed and 23 vehicles fell into a sinkhole.
 El Salvador President Nayib Bukele declared a 15-day national state of emergency due to the storm.
-Movement restrictions in place for the ongoing COVID-19 pandemic were temporarily lifted to allow people to purchase medicines, while hardware stores were allowed to open with limited capacity so people could purchase equipment for repairs.
+Movement restrictions in place for the COVID-19 pandemic were temporarily lifted to allow people to purchase medicines, while hardware stores were allowed to open with limited capacity so people could purchase equipment for repairs.